Monarda is a genus that has a long history as a medicinal herb. As the common name Bee Balm implies, it has also been used to soothe bee stings.

 Monarda is a member of the mint family and consists of multiple species, most of which are hardy perennials and all of which are native to certain regions of North America.
 Summertime flowering on all these species is quite attractive to humans and pollinators.

-Monarda fistulosa, or wild Bergamot, is one of the species commonly used for medicinal purposes.
+Monarda fistulosa, or wild Bergamot, is one species commonly used for medicinal purposes.
 Being highly aromatic with showy lavender-pink flowers, it is also used as a honey plant.

 Monarda didyma (Scarlet Bee Balm) has long been cherished for not only its use for tea but also its ornamental value.
 The bright scarlet/red flowers of M. didyma are still a part of many ongoing breeding programs with Monarda.